 - 16 spears Asparagus - Medium

-- 4 tbsp Virgin Olive Oil - Cold pressed or Cold Extracted
+- 4 tablespoon Virgin Olive Oil - Cold pressed or Cold Extracted

 - ½ cup fresh Basil - Whole leaves